brontosaurusrex/brontosaurusrex.github.io/_posts/2017-05-24-debian-stretch-on-2009-macpro.md

 ## Problemos:

 a. openbox exit will switch to black (started with startx and nvidia-legacy drivers are active)
+Lots of problems seems to go away with [removing nvidia drivers](/2017/06/08/getting-rid-of-nvidia-debian-stretch/).
 b.
 FIXED? function keys not working (edit: fn + fkey is working)

     # Edit or create the file /etc/modprobe.d/hid_apple.conf, e.g.: